US judge blocks part of Ohio ban on abortion procedure

 “This ban has no basis in medicine, which is why it has been opposed by the medical community,” she said in an emailed statement.
 “Women’s health care is health care.
 Reproductive health care is health care.
 And health care is a fundamental human right.
 Planned Parenthood will always safeguard the ability of our patients to access safe, legal abortion, no matter what.”

-Emails seeking comment were sent to spokespeople for Ohio Attorney General Dave Yost and Ohio Right to Life.
+Ohio Attorney General Dave Yost said he was pleased Judge Barrett “largely upheld the ban on dismembering unborn children while they are still alive.”

+“Though we will continue defend the constitutionality of every part of the law, we appreciate the judge’s recognition that Ohio may ban abortion methods that are more brutal than any form of slaughter we would permit to be used on livestock,” Yost said in an emailed statement.

 The Ohio law defines D&E as “dismemberment abortion” of a living fetus.
-Barrett agreed with the plaintiffs that such language creates an “implicit fetal demise” requirement in the law — forcing doctors who perform the procedure to either end the life of a living fetus before conducting the abortion — which can be dangerous, ineffective or both — or not offering the D&E abortion at all.
+Judge Barrett agreed with the plaintiffs that such language creates an “implicit fetal demise” requirement in the law, essentially forcing doctors who perform the procedure to either end the life of a living fetus before conducting the abortion – which can be dangerous, ineffective or both – or not offering the D&E abortion at all.

-“D&E is the only pre-viability second trimester abortion method available in the outpatient setting in Ohio,” Barrett wrote.
-“Without the option of selecting a different method, or the ability to rely on a sufficiently broad medical exception, physicians who perform D&E are presented with a series of (fetal) demise options that layer risks on top of existing risks” — legally for doctors, and physically for their patients.
+“D&E is the only pre-viability second trimester abortion method available in the outpatient setting in Ohio,” Judge Barrett wrote.
+“Without the option of selecting a different method, or the ability to rely on a sufficiently broad medical exception, physicians who perform D&E are presented with a series of [fetal] demise options that layer risks on top of existing risks” – legally for doctors, and physically for their patients.
+He cited testimony that D&E abortions are safe and take about 15 to 20 minutes.

 The state argued those risks are mitigated by an exception written into the law for the life of the mother or “serious risk” to her health.